jackkershaw/fare-free-london/README.md

 - The basic structure of the site is built in Wordpress - all the content for the articles and the pages is stored there.

 - On top of this, I've made a custom design for displaying the content well, making it interactive and including colours, fonts and animations.
-You can see this on farefreelondon.org What’s on here can’t be edited directly, but you can send me an email on jackkershaw@protonmail.com and I'll see what I can do.
-I plan to make a few edits to it Thursday onwards.
+You can see this on farefreelondon.org What’s on here can’t be edited directly, but you can send me an email on hello@jackkershaw.net and I'll see what I can do.

 ### Editing the site